Delmarva Division: Snow Hill Branch

 The line from Frankford, DE to Snow Hill, MD - the Snow Hill Branch - was sold to the Snow Hill Shippers Association, a group of businesses that relied on the line, in 1982.
 Snow Hill Shippers hired the Maryland and Delaware Railroad (MDDE) to operate it.

-In 2000 the MDDE acquired the Snow Hill Branch from the Snow Hill Shippers Association.
+In 2000 the MDDE acquired the Snow Hill Branch (or Snow Hill Line) from the Snow Hill Shippers Association.
+In 2025, the MDDE and its Snow Hill Branch was sold to Carload Express.

 Delmarva Subdivision and Indian River Subdivision

 In 1999 Conrail sold most of the Delmarva Division track to Norfolk Southern (NS).
-NS bought the old Delaware Railroad line from Porter, DE to Pocomoke City, MD, which it called the Delmarva Subdivision (sometimes known as the Delmarva Secondary or Delmarva Sub) and the line that branches off from that at Harrington and runs to Frankford.
-It called the branch the Indian River Subdivision naming it after the Indian River Power Plant.
+NS bought the old Delaware Railroad/New York, Philadelphia and Norfolk Railroad line from Porter, DE to Pocomoke City, MD, which it called the Delmarva Subdivision (sometimes known as the Delmarva Secondary or Delmarva Sub) and the line that branches off from that at Harrington and runs to Frankford, which it called the Indian River Subdivision, naming it after the Indian River Power Plant.

 In 2016, Norfolk Southern turned operation of the Delmarva and Indian River Subdivisions to the Delmarva Central Railroad.